-For alcohol, withdrawal symptoms may come within eight hours after having finished a drink, in the case of severe addiction.
-This means that many people with alcohol use disorder wake up in the morning with a severe physical craving to have more alcohol.
-Sometimes, however, the symptoms do not appear for a few days.
-When alcohol is not given to the system, these symptoms can persist off and on for weeks.1
+For example, in severe cases of alcohol use disorder, withdrawal symptoms may begin within eight hours after the last drink.
+This means that many people with advanced-stage alcohol use disorder wake up in the morning with a strong physical craving to have more alcohol.
+Sometimes, however, alcohol withdrawal symptoms do not appear for a few days.
+When alcohol is not available to the system, these symptoms can persist off and on for weeks.1

-Detoxification is a process in which withdrawal symptoms are handled in a controlled manner.
-In this process, the addict or physically dependent person is safely distanced from the substance.
-Although these withdrawal symptoms mentioned above may be quite intense, going through the detoxification process with medical supervision and assistance can bring comfort and relief to the extent possible.
+Detoxification is a process in which withdrawal symptoms are handled in a controlled and safe manner.
+In detox, the addicted or physically dependent person is safely distanced from the substance.
+Although withdrawal symptoms may feel quite intense, individuals can find great relief if they go through the detoxification process with medical supervision and assistance.

 Some drugs are dangerous to quit alone.
-In some instances, stopping the use of a drug immediately results in a shock to the body that can actually send an individual to the emergency room.
-Anyone with an addiction or physical dependency that they want to get rid of is encouraged to see a doctor who can give suggestions about coming off the substance in a balanced and controlled way.
+In some instances, sudden cessation of drug use may immediately result in a shock to the body that can actually send an individual to the emergency room.
+Anyone with an addiction or physical dependency is encouraged to see a doctor who can give suggestions about coming off the substance in a balanced and controlled way.

-Detoxification is a necessary step in treating addiction and overcoming physical dependency.
-Those who are afraid to take this step of detoxification rob themselves of the ability to move forward to freedom from the slavery to the substance to which they have become dependent.
-Dual diagnosis means that addiction is compounded with other mental health or physical health conditions, and these usually begin to experience improvements when the detoxification process is started.
+Detoxification is a necessary step to treat addiction and overcome physical dependency.
+Those who are afraid to take the step of detoxification rob themselves of the ability to move forward to freedom from the slavery to the addictive substance.
+A medically supervised detox can result in a faster recovery and a more successful life of sobriety.

-With addiction disorders, detoxification is only one of the steps necessary to become healthy again.
-Even though one has gone through the detoxification process, addiction is still a neurocognitive diagnosis that actually compels that person to seek the drug again.
-It takes a very strong mental re-structuring process in order to fortify convictions against this addictive thinking.
-Most people will need therapy to learn how to live an addiction free life.
-This therapy is offered at many detoxification facilities.2
+With addiction disorders, detox is only one of the steps necessary to become healthy again.
+Althougha person has gone through the detoxification process, addiction is still a neurocognitive diagnosis that will compel that person to seek the drug again.
+It takes a very strong mental re-structuring process in order to fortify convictions against addictive thinking.
+Most people will need therapy to learn how to live an addiction-free life.
+Specialized therapy is offered at many detoxification and rehab facilities.2